wchesley/notebook/VMWare/vcf_passwords.md

 ## Passwords expired and can't be updated or remediated from SDDC

 Had an issue where we couldn't update 2/4 ESXi hosts passwords for svc account or root, plus 1 NSXT-Edge host with the same issue.
 Even when we set the password to be the same as what SDDC saw as ESXi/NSXT-Edge hosts passwords, we still couldn't apply remediations on the passwords.

+### VCF 4.x-5.x

+1. Login to the vCenter/vSphere UI and find the SDDC Manager VM.
+2. Once you click on the SDDC Manager VM, under the IP address should be the host FQDN for which ESXi the VM is sitting on.
+3. Open a new tab and paste the ESXi host FQDN into your browser and login to the host UI via root.
+4. Click on Virtual Machines, then click on the SDDC Manager VM > Edit > VM Options > Boot Options
+5. Set the Boot Delay to 10000 milliseconds.
+6. Open the VM console and On the right-hand side of the console should be a button that says Actions.
+Click on Actions > Power > Reset.
+7. When you see the Photon screen, hit the 'e' key to get into the GRUB.
+8. Use the arrow keys to navigate to the line beginning with linux and add the following to the end of the line

+    `rw init=/bin/bash`

+9. Press the `F10` key to continue booting the VM.
+10. Run the following commands to unlock the vcf and root accounts:
+    - For VCF versions up to VCF 5.0.0.1, use :

+        `/usr/bin/pam_tally2 -u root -r`

+        `/usr/bin/pam_tally2 -u vcf -r`

+    - For VCF versions starting from VCF 5.1.0.0, use:

+        `/usr/sbin/faillock --user root --reset`

+        `/usr/sbin/faillock --user vcf --reset`

+    - Note: If there are any failures, you will need to use the up arrow key to re-run the command until the failures column shows 0.
+11. Run the following commands to set the accounts to a temporary password:

+    `passwd vcf`

+    `passwd root`

+12. Then reboot SDDC by running the following:

+    `reboot -f`

+13. After a few minutes, SSH into the SDDC Manager with the vcf user and temp password and then su root and enter the temp password for root.
+Then run the following command to clear the passwords:

+    `echo "" >/etc/security/opasswd`

+13. Now we can reset the accounts to new passwords or a password previously used by using commands mentioned in Step # 11

+- Note: Make a note of what the vcf and root passwords were changed to.

+16. Here is the below command to change the age of the VCF and Root

+VCF :  `chage -M 999 vcf`

+Root : `chage -M 999 root`

 ### ESXi